fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

 Token Request
 ^^^^^^^^^^^^^

-The request to the PID/(Q)EAA Token endpoint MUST be an HTTP request with method POST, with the body message encoded in ``application/x-www-form-urlencoded`` format.
+The request to the Credential Issuer Token endpoint MUST be an HTTP request with method POST, with the body message encoded in ``application/x-www-form-urlencoded`` format.
 The Wallet Instance sends the Token endpoint request with ``OAuth-Client-Attestation`` and ``OAuth-Client-Attestation-PoP`` as header parameters according to `OAUTH-ATTESTATION-CLIENT-AUTH`_.

-The Token endpoint is protected with *OAuth 2.0 Attestation-based Client Authentication* [`OAUTH-ATTESTATION-CLIENT-AUTH`_], therefore the request to the PID/(Q)EAA authorization endpoint MUST use the following HTTP Headers parameters **OAuth-Client-Attestation** as **OAuth-Client-Attestation-PoP** as defined in the "Pushed Authorization Request (PAR) Endpoint".
+The Token endpoint is protected with *OAuth 2.0 Attestation-based Client Authentication* [`OAUTH-ATTESTATION-CLIENT-AUTH`_], therefore the request to the Credential Issuer authorization endpoint MUST use the following HTTP Headers parameters **OAuth-Client-Attestation** as **OAuth-Client-Attestation-PoP** as defined in the "Pushed Authorization Request (PAR) Endpoint".

 The Token endpoint issues DPoP tokens, therefore it is REQUIRED that the request includes in its HTTP header the DPoP proof parameter.